Sue Sills wrote and asked us about mixing glass paint with white vinegar:

 The vinegar hardens the trace so that you can blend the subsequent matt without softening or destroying the trace.

-However, what you learn from our e-book is a different approach to line and shadow.
+However, what you learn from our studio painting manual (free chapter here) is a different approach to line and shadow.

 And, with this different approach, you also learn a different set of glass painting techniques.